princeton-nlp/DensePhrases/README.md

 For more details (e.g., changing the test set), please see the targets in `Makefile` (`q-serve`, `p-serve`, `eval-demo`, etc).

 ## DensePhrases: Training, Indexing and Inference
-In this section, we introduce the steps to train DensePhrases from scratch, create phrase dumps and indexes, and running inferences with the trained model (which can be also used as a demo described above).
-The minimum requirement is as follows:
+In this section, we introduce a step-by-step procedure to train DensePhrases, create phrase vectors and indexes, and running inferences with the trained model (which can be used as a demo described above).
-- Single 24GB GPU (for training)
-- up to 150GB RAM (for creating a phrase index of the entire Wikipedia)
-- up to 500GB storage (for creating a phrase dump of the entire Wikipedia)

 All of our commands below are specified as `Makefile` targets, which include dataset paths, hyperparameter settings, etc.

 <div align="center">